gcovr/gcovr/CONTRIBUTING.rst

     make docker-qa

-You can select the gcc version to use inside the docker by setting the make variable CC to gcc-5 (default) or gcc-8
+You can select the gcc version to use inside the docker by setting the make variable CC to gcc-5 (default), gcc-6 or gcc-8

 .. _join: